 Bill Gatton College of Pharmacy accepts transfer students into the Doctor of Pharmacy degree program (PharmD) as space may be available.
 A transfer applicant is defined as an individual who is currently enrolled in the professional year curriculum of a PharmD program at an ACPE accredited school or college of pharmacy.
-Students who are currently enrolled in pharmacy school, but who were within the previous year are also considered transfer applicants.
+Students who are not currently enrolled in pharmacy school but who were enrolled in a pharmacy program within the previous year are also considered transfer applicants.

 Potential applicants are encouraged to contact the Office of Student Affairs to discuss the their situation prior to applying.